What significance does the traditional "coming out story" have in the digital era? Experience the intimate journey and find out. Read more

 8 backers Limited (7 left of 15)

-WATCH OUT All of the above (except Adventures in Gay Package and Earlybird Special) plus a personal video message from the directors of the film and an invitation to a private screening of the finished film, and to a wrap party with the filmmakers, in either New York City or Seattle!Estimated delivery:Add $3 USD to ship outside the US
+All of the above (except Adventures in Gay Package and Earlybird Special) plus a personal video message from the directors of the film and an invitation to a private screening of the finished film, and to a wrap party with the filmmakers, in either New York City or Seattle!Estimated delivery:Ships anywhere in the world

 0 backers Limited (2 left of 2)

-ASSOCIATE PRODUCER CREDIT All of the above (except Adventures in Gay Package and Earlybird Special) plus access to a digital screener of the current rough cut of the film, an invitation to the New York City or Seattle premier, and Associate Producer credit in the film!Estimated delivery:Add $3 USD to ship outside the US
+All of the above (except Adventures in Gay Package and Earlybird Special) plus access to a digital screener of the current rough cut of the film, an invitation to the New York City or Seattle premier, and Associate Producer credit in the film!Estimated delivery:Ships anywhere in the world

 2 backers All gone!

-EXECUTIVE PRODUCER CREDIT All of the above (except Adventures in Gay Package and Earlybird Special) plus a meeting with the filmmakers to discuss the current cut of the film and the direction it's going, plus Executive Producer Credit in the film!Estimated delivery:Add $3 USD to ship outside the US
+All of the above (except Adventures in Gay Package and Earlybird Special) plus a meeting with the filmmakers to discuss the current cut of the film and the direction it's going, plus Executive Producer Credit in the film!Estimated delivery:Ships anywhere in the world

 - (31 days)